Advocating For Change

 Advocating for change requires individuals to participate in the legislative process as a vital part of ending domestic and sexual violence.
 Here are a few ways you can engage in public policy advocacy:

-Monitor legislative action to be informed of MOCADSV priority bills at the state and federal levels.
-Follow us on social media to learn about each year’s priorities.
-During the Missouri legislative session, we also release a monthly Legislative Update found on our website.
+Monitor legislative action to be informed of MOCADSV’s priority legislation at the state and federal levels.
+During the Missouri legislative session, we also release Legislative Updates found on our website.

 For a map of Missouri’s Congressional Districts, websites, and contact information for Missouri’s U.S. Senators and Representatives, and members of the Missouri General Assembly, go to the Missouri Secretary of State’s Roster.